wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 };
 ```

 That's confusing.
-What does `rb_gc_mark` do?
-What's the difference between
+What exactly do `rb_gc_mark` and `rb_gc_mark_movable` do?
-`rb_gc_mark` and `rb_gc_mark_movable`?
-And why do we need an update function
+How are they different?
+And why do we need an update function too?
+I have
-too?
-I have heard Python programmers doing "INC" and "DEC" operations all the
+heard Python programmers doing "INC" and "DEC" operations all the time.
+Why
-time.
-Why don't we need them in Ruby?
+don't we need them in Ruby?

 To understand these issues, we need to understand the differences between GC
 algorithms.